Visit our crowd-funding page for our new production, "Fabiola"!

 Although Sydney Carter appears in the beginning as a hopeless cause, in the end he proves that somewhere in him there was always a smidge of bravery and self-sacrifice.
 He only needed the boost of a beautiful and virtuous woman to pull it out.

-A Tale of Two Cities is
+Evaluation Of A Tale Of Two Cities

-a novel that shows the reader what true bravery, loyalty, hope and
+A Tale of Two Cities is a novel that shows the reader what true bravery, loyalty, hope and self-sacrifice are.

 This true-to-life novel has no match in beauty.
 The way Charles Dickens depicts the horrible times of the French Revolution is so vivid that the reader can almost feel that they are living it.